 Much like us humans, cats aren’t going to be thrilled about moving, either.
 Cats don’t do well with change and may even begin showing behavioral signs of illness in response to changes in their routines.
 Moving to a new location is a huge change for cats.
 Not only will their routine be severely interrupted during the move, but they have to deal with all the changes to their familiar environment.

-As caring cat owners, it’s our responsibility to ensure their safety, comfort, and well-being during the transition.
-We may not be able to completely eliminate all stress from a move for our furry friends, we can do a lot to reduce it.
+It’s your responsibility to ensure the safety, comfort, and well-being during any moves as you’re in charge of the whole process.
+You may not be able to completely eliminate all stress from a move, but you can take a few steps to minimize any stress you experience.

 Preparing For Moving With Cats